ALievre/5ISS_Portfolio/src/data/tabs/projects_portfolio.md

         </tr>
     </table>
     <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
             Likewise, I am proud of my portfolio.
 During all the semester, I was pretty frustrated because I felt like I did not have time to really invest myself into the different deliverables we had to produce.
 So, I knew that I wanted to spend a lot of time on this portfolio.
 I wanted to make it as good as I could.
+I used my knowledge of HTML5, CSS3 and Javascript too help understand React.
+I really wanted to use React to prepare for my internship.
 Even though I started late, like most part of the students, I wanted to end over all of my other reports before the Christmas holidays to be sure to have time to work on my portfolio during this time.
 The layout of the website was very important but the content of it was even more.
 I chose to only talk about my 5th year modules and my 4th year internship because of the density of the 5th year.
 I thought there was already enough notions and skills to present to fill the entire portfolio.
         </p>
     </details>
     <br>